-Next, you will need to do a lot of paperwork with your recruiter.
+The next part of the requirements to join the Air Force is paperwork.
+You will need to do a lot of paperwork with your recruiter.
 A background check and all your personal information will be needed.
 You will talk at length about what you want out of your military career including what you hope to do in the Air Force.
 For the paperwork, you will need the following personal documents:

 - Driver’s License or State ID